Tangerang: Origins

 In October 1945, Laskar Hitam, a Muslim militia, was established in Tangerang.
 The goal of this movement was to establish an Islamic nation in Indonesia.
 This movement later became a part of DI/TII rebel group.
 On 31 October 1945, Laskar Hitam kidnapped Otto Iskandardinata, the Republic of Indonesia's Minister of State.
 He was presumed to have been murdered at Mauk beach, Tangerang on 20 December 1945.

 Recent history

 Tangerang city was formed as an autonomous city on 27 February 1993 out of the Tangerang Regency.
 The city was previously an administrative city within that regency.

-In 2007, the city government passed an anti-prostitution law which meant that women who are perceived to be dressed too provocatively may be arrested.
+In 2007, the city government passed an anti-prostitution law, which meant that women who are perceived to be dressed too provocatively may be arrested.
 Some news outlets reported that some women decided to wear the hijab to avoid being prosecuted under this law.
 In addition the city government began requiring municipal employees to abide by Islamic dress codes.

 In 2021, a fire at Tangerang prison killed at least 41 inmates and injured 80 people.

-Situ Gintung flood

-Tangerang District is the location of the Situ Gintung reservoir built by the Dutch colonial authorities in 1933.
-It was surrounded by a dam up to 16 metres (52 ft) high, which failed on 27 March 2009 with the resulting floods killing at least 93 people.
+In September 2024, Alice Guo went back to the Philippines following her arrest in Tangerang.